The British Superbike rider proved unstoppable as he claimed victory in the NW200 showpiece

 and live on Freeview channel 276

-The Hager PBM Ducati rider, who also sealed a hat-trick in the British Superbike round at Oulton Park last weekend, proved too strong for Davey Todd (Milwaukee) once again, who wasn’t quite able to get close enough to the Ulster rider on the final lap where it mattered to attempt a pass.
+Extending his winning streak to 11 in a row, the Hager PBM Ducati rider – who also sealed a hat-trick in the British Superbike round at Oulton Park last weekend – proved too strong for Davey Todd (Milwaukee BMW) once again, who wasn’t quite able to get close enough to the Ulster rider on the final lap where it mattered to attempt a pass.

+"Eleven in a row is cool, but a treble at Oulton Park in the British Superbikes, and a treble here - that's my greatest achievement in racing,” said Irwin.

+"I didn't know what I'd do if I won 11 races in a row, I'm quite a strong personality.
+I said no to the TT, and I'll never, ever be back there, and before the race I was thinking that about here.

+"The bike was jumping out of gear, I'm sure you've seen it a few times.
+It kept letting Davey get away.

+"You can write your own destiny if you put the work in.
+It can also be negative, like it was to me for a long time.
+But to anyone listening, never give up and keep believing in your dreams – they come true.”

-Irwin defended his line into Metropole in Portrush on the final lap and didn’t allow Todd any opportunities on the Coast Road.
+In a compelling finale, Irwin defended his line into Metropole in Portrush on the last lap and didn’t allow Todd any opportunities on the Coast Road.

 The race was effectively over when Irwin held position into Juniper chicane and although they encountered a slower rider on the run up Quarry Hill, Irwin held firm to sew up his third victory.